Financial Aid & Scholarships

 State of Oregon Opportunity Grant

 The Opportunity Grant is a state grant administered by the Office of Student Access and Completion (OSAC) and awarded to undergraduate Oregon residents based on need and allowable funding.
-Students must complete the FAFSA or ORSAA each year in order to be considered.
+Students must complete the FAFSA or ORSAA each year to be considered.
 Twelve terms of eligibility are possible.
 This grant is not available during summer term.

 OSAC Scholarship Application